Surface-Based Retrieval Reduces Perplexity of Retrieval-Augmented Language Models: A Study on Correlations

 We experiment with two settings: \RETROON, the language model with retrieval enabled, and \RETROOFF, where there are no chunk cross-attention layers and therefore no retrieval, leaving us with a decoder-only language model.
 As shown by \citet{retro}, the \RETROON\ model performs better when it can exploit an overlap between the generated text and the retrieved neighbor.
 This is more apparent in text categories with higher token overlap, such as GitHub.
 The studies in the \RETRO\ paper also show that allowing more overlap when deduplicating the data results in a lower bits-per-byte (\BPB\footnotemark{}). \citet{norlund-etal-2023-generalization} take this further to show even minimal overlap results in significant loss reduction, demonstrating the large extent \RETRO\ relies on surface-level similarities.
 These findings lead us to hypothesize that having a retrieval method that can find the highest overlapping neighbors will yield lower perplexity (\PPL).
 Because BERT, ST and similar deep representations of sentences do not always capture surface-level similarities, we set out to investigate where performance gains come from.

-To this end, we measure how \PPL\ difference between \RETROON\ and \RETROOFF\ ($\Delta\text{\PPL} = (\Delta\text{\PPL}_{C_u})_{u\geq 2}$) correlates with (1) squared L2 distance between the ST embeddings of $\textsc{Ret}(C_{u-1})$ and $C_{u}$ (ST), and (2) unigram token overlap based on T5 tokenization, between the generated chunk ($C_{u\geq 2}$) and the ST retrieved chunk ($\textsc{Ret}(C_{u-1})_{u\geq 2}$).
-The results, reported in Table \ref{tab:corr}, show a considerably stronger correlation between $\Delta \PPL$ and unigram token overlap than negative L2$^2$ distance between ST representations.
+To this end, we measure how the \PPL\ difference ($\Delta \PPL$) between \RETROON\ and \RETROOFF\ for the current chunk ($C_u$, $u \geq 2$) correlates with (1) squared L2 distance between the ST embeddings of $C_u$ and $\textsc{Ret}(C_{u-1})$ (ST), and (2) unigram token overlap, based on T5 tokenization, between $C_u$ and $\textsc{Ret}(C_{u-1})$.
+The results, reported in Table \ref{tab:corr}, show a considerably stronger correlation between $\Delta \PPL$ and unigram token overlap (measure~2) than between $\Delta \PPL$ and L2 distance (measure~1).
 The trend is similar between Spearman and Pearson correlation coefficients.